apex4710/apex4710.github.io/README.md

 This project was made with the help of Copilot.

-Credit to football.db for providing the fixtures data: [football.db Champions League](https://github.com/openfootball/champions-league).
+Credit to football.db for providing the fixtures data: <a href="https://github.com/openfootball/champions-league" target="_blank">football.db Champions League</a>.

 ## License